Our guide to campsites in the Auckland region

 Holiday parks tend to offer a wide spectrum of accommodation from budget to mid-range.
-Campers can pitch their tents on un-powered sites for as little as $15 per person, and for those seeking comfort, cabins, motel rooms and lodges are nearly always available with all the mod cons one might expect from a budget hotel.
+Campers can pitch their tents on un-powered sites, and for those seeking comfort, cabins, motel rooms and lodges are nearly always available with all the mod cons one might expect from a budget hotel.
 The advantage of staying in holiday parks is quite often the happy mix of convenient location and proximity to rural attractions.

 Here are two holiday parks within just a few minutes' drive of downtown Auckland.